-5.14.
+5.12.
 No archaeology relating to the prehistoric period has been recorded by the HER within the Site and no anomalies suggestive of activity of prehistoric date were recorded within the Site during the geophysical survey.
-As discussed above, LiDAR data, when taken together with the geological record indicates there may be a possible paleochannel extending through the Site.
-While it is possible for palaeolithic activity to have occurred around the edges of such channels, there is limited evidence within the HER (see below) to indicate settlement activity within the Site.
+As discussed above, the geological record shows there may have been possible paleochannels extending into the Site associated with superficial head deposits.
+It is possible for Palaeolithic activity to have occurred around the edges of such channels.

-5.15.
+5.13.
 Eight palaeolithic handaxes (surface-finds) have been recorded within Meopham (MWX20789); however, the precise location of each find is unknown.
-The HER has georeferenced the record c.690m southeast of the Site.
+The HER has georeferenced the record c.230m south of the Site.

-5.16.
-A potential Mesolithic site has been recorded c.575m south of the Site (MKE1439); however, the accuracy of the record's location is uncertain as it was based on the finds of Mesolithic implements 'found at Meopham'.
+5.14.
+A potential Mesolithic site has been recorded c.615m southwest of the Site (MKE1439); however, the accuracy of the record's location is uncertain as it was based on the finds of Mesolithic implements 'found at Meopham'.

-5.17.
-Settlement activity dating from the late Neolithic to the early Romano-British periods was recorded during excavation work (2016) at Meopham School, c.680m southeast of the Site.
+5.15.
+Settlement activity dating from the late Neolithic to the early Romano-British periods was recorded during excavation work (2016) at Meopham School, c.600m south of the Site.
 A single pit was found containing flint provisionally dated to the Neolithic period (MKE114421 & EKE19233).
 Further pits in the vicinity may also have dated to this period but contained no dateable evidence.
 A number of other prehistoric features were recorded, including boundary ditches, pits and a potential flint trackway (MKE98617 & MKE114422).
 These all included large quantities of late Bronze Age to Iron Age pottery, common burnt flint and worked flint.
 A large curvilinear ditch aligning with eight postholes, were found containing Iron Age and early Romano-British pottery (MKE114423).
 The ditch appeared to have been deliberately backfilled in the late Iron Age or early Roman period and a child inhumation was inserted into the ditch.
 The above features were covered by a deposit of colluvium that was in places up to 0.5m thick and contained prehistoric material including burnt flint.
 Topographical data shows the possible settlement sat upon a raised area between the mapped extent of two water channels, as indicated by geological data, to the east and west.

-5.18.
-Metal detectorists in the area have recorded several metal artefacts, including an Iron Age copper alloy coin c.575m south of the Site (MKE67378).
+5.16.
+Metal detectorists in the area have recorded several metal artefacts, including an Iron Age copper alloy toggle c.270m southeast of the Site (MKE95448); and an Iron Age copper alloy coin c.615m southwest of the Site (MKE67378).

-5.19.
+5.17.
 Faint cropmarks of a possible Bronze Age ring ditch and a possible later prehistoric rectilinear enclosure are visible on aerial photographs from June 2008 (MKE123295).
 These are recorded in a field c.940m southwest of the Site.
-The ring ditch appears to sit within the enclosure; although the relationship between the two possible features is not clear.
+The ring ditch appears to sit within the enclosure; however, no strong relationship between them is apparent from the cropmarks.